MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-task-mgmt.md

 The **Transitions** tab contains an **All tasks** list that shows all tasks for all employees who will be changing positions or who have recently changed positions.
 There is also a list of overdue tasks and a list of tasks that are assigned to the current user.

 On all three tabs, HR assistants and managers can complete the following activities:

-- Apply a checklist to an employee.
+- Apply a checklist to an employee
-- Update the status of a task.
+- Update the status of a task
-- Reassign a task.
+- Reassign a task
-- Update the due date of a task.
+- Update the due date of a task

 > [!NOTE]
 > By default, the **Onboarding** tab shows employees who were hired in the last seven days.
 To change this setting, on the **Human resources parameters** page, on the **General** tab, in the **Recent hires** field, enter a time frame.
 The information in the **Recent hires** list can be shown for a specific number of days, months, or years.
 For example, to view the list of employees who were hired in the last 14 days, set the **Period** field to **14** and the **Unit** field to **Days**.
->
 > On the **Human resources parameters** page, you can also update the date range for the lists of exiting and exited employees that are shown on the **Offboarding** tab.
->
-> These settings also apply to the **Personnel management** workspace.
+These settings also apply to the **Personnel management** workspace.

 ## Setting up tasks